Tony Hatch: Early life and early career

 As Mark Anthony, Hatch continued to write songs for Pye artists, including "Messing About on the River" for Josh MacRae.
 In 1963, Philadelphia teen idol Bobby Rydell hit the charts with "Forget Him" written and produced by Hatch (still writing as Mark Anthony); Hatch produced, arranged and wrote for other American stars such as Chubby Checker, Connie Francis, Pat Boone, Big Dee Irwin and Keely Smith.
 In 1963 he wrote (under the pseudonym of Fred Nightingale) the Searchers' hit "Sugar and Spice".
 By mid-1964, Hatch finally began using his own name as a composer regularly, with Tony Hatch being the credited composer of many of Petula Clark's biggest mid-1960s hits, including "Downtown", "I Know a Place", and "Sign of the Times", among others.
-In February 1964, Hatch's composition I Love the Little Things won the BBC's A Song for Europe contest, beating out the other five songs performed by Matt Monro; thus becoming the UK's entry in the Eurovision Song Contest 1964, where it placed second.
+In February 1964, Hatch's composition "I Love the Little Things" won the BBC's A Song for Europe contest, beating out the other five songs performed by Matt Monro; thus becoming the UK's entry in the Eurovision Song Contest 1964, where it placed second.
 The single of the track failed to reach the UK singles chart.

 In November 1965, Hatch performed with David Bowie (then known as Davy Jones) in the band the Lower Third, in an unsuccessful audition for the BBC's Talent Selection Group.
-The band weren't picked up for broadcast, with one member of the judging panel commenting "I don’t think they'll get better with more rehearsals."
+The band were not picked up for broadcast, with one member of the judging panel commenting "I don’t think they'll get better with more rehearsals."

-He produced many artists for Pye and other labels including the Searchers, David Bowie, Mark Wynter, the Settlers, the Viscounts, Julie Grant, Gary Miller, Benny Hill, the Overlanders, Roy Budd, the Brook Brothers, Jimmy Justice, the Montanas, Miki & Griff, Emile Ford, Craig Douglas, Bruce Forsyth, Norman Vaughan, Sue Nicholls, the Breakaways, Julie Budd, Buddy Greco, Sacha Distel, Anne Shelton, Sweet Sensation, David Parton, and Graduate among others.
+Hatch produced many artists for Pye and other labels including the Searchers, David Bowie, Mark Wynter, the Settlers, the Viscounts, Julie Grant, Gary Miller, Benny Hill, the Overlanders, Roy Budd, the Brook Brothers, Jimmy Justice, the Montanas, Miki & Griff, Emile Ford, Craig Douglas, Bruce Forsyth, Norman Vaughan, Sue Nicholls, the Breakaways, Julie Budd, Buddy Greco, Sacha Distel, Anne Shelton, Sweet Sensation, David Parton, and Graduate among others.

-His production of The Searchers' entire Pye catalogue was significant in that nearly every song was issued in true stereo.
-The only other UK chart acts with so much stereo were George Martin producing The Beatles and Ron Richards producing The Hollies (although a handful of early Hollies albums were initially issued only in mono).
+Hatch's production of the Searchers' entire Pye catalogue was significant in that nearly every song was issued in true stereo.
+The only other UK chart acts with so much stereo were George Martin producing the Beatles and Ron Richards producing the Hollies (although a handful of early Hollies albums were initially issued only in mono).

 Hatch also recorded various lounge style albums with his orchestra; he also made solo piano recordings and some tracks as a vocalist.